Timber Price Trends (Yearly): Insights for Builders

 Real-World Example

 I predicted a 5–7% pine price increase in 2024 based on two things I noticed: a new urban construction project announced in my area and some supply restrictions being discussed by the forestry commission.
 By purchasing in late 2023, I avoided the higher costs when the increase materialized.
 Was I certain?
 Not at all—but the indicators were pointing one direction, and acting on that saved me money compared to waiting until I needed the timber urgently.
+Sometimes the best decision is just a well-informed bet.

 Case Study: Renovation Project